 If you’ve been on social media at all within the last few years then the van life movement shouldn’t be a surprise to you.
 It seems like so many people are deciding to embark on a nomadic adventure.
+This post seems even more appropriate now that the coronavirus has impacted travel and more people are seeking RV’s as a new way to travel.
 If you’ve been itching to try the van life on for size but aren’t quite ready to sell your house, downsize, quit your job and live out of, well, a van, how about trying it on for size for a weekend?
 In this post we talk about some of the benefits of renting before going all-in as well as some of the best campervan rental companies out there.

 During our travels we have seen these vans on numerous occasions and they always catch our eye because of the unique, brightly colored artwork on them.
 If you plan on taking lots of photos and Instagramming about your journey, this might be the perfect vehicle for you based purely on the artist element that the van will add to your pictures.
 In addition to being photo-op ready, this company is also the largest campervan company in the United States.
 They currently have 12 locations across the United States and two more in Canada.